timothycrosley/blog/content/project_1_preconvert.md

 # State of Python Project Creation

-One of the reasons I wanted to challenge myself to create 52 projects over this next year, was because I genuinely believe it shouldn't be hard to create projects.
+One of the reasons I wanted to challenge myself to create 52 projects over this next year was because I genuinely believe it shouldn't be hard to create projects.
 While Python makes many things easy, it's surprising the number of things that should be considered for even a simple project.

 ## Documentation